 - ΣK is Emergent Knowledge - which arises from anywhere except A (and F) because A equates to the conscious mind, whereas the process generates knowledge from the unconscious.

 In more detail:

-ΣK represents Emergent Knowledge.
-The arrows in the diagram show the areas from where knowledge can emerge.
-Note that Emergent Knowledge does not come from the conscious mind of the subject (coachee, person being helped).
-An essential aspect of Emergent Knowledge methodology is the emergence of knowledge from the unconscious.
+- ΣK represents Emergent Knowledge.
+The arrows in the diagram show the areas where knowledge can emerge.
+Note that Emergent Knowledge does not come from the conscious mind of the subject (coachee, the person being helped).
+An essential aspect of the methodology is the emergence of knowledge from the unconscious.
 The conscious mind - a person's normal position - tends to be the source of resistance and obstacles.
-Emergent Knowledge methods focus elsewhere, opening new possibilities and uncovering unknown obstacles, rather than reinforcing unsuccessful habits and conditioning, which tend to prevent many people from even starting a new journey.
+These methods focus elsewhere, opening new possibilities and uncovering unknown obstacles, rather than reinforcing unsuccessful habits and conditioning, which tend to prevent many people from even starting a new journey.

 Grove's Six Degrees to Freedom methodology acts to create a 'small network' of moves enable a subject (person) to reach his/her goal more quickly and with less effort than taking the 'obvious' route (which tends to be linear and conventional - a straight line, conceived by conscious, habitual or conditioned thinking).

 Grove's Six Degrees to Freedom approach, compared with conventional goal-planning thinking.